gctools-outilsgc/aurora-design-system/documentation/pages/system vocabulary.md

 **Member:** (n) A user who belongs to a group.

-**Mircoservice application:** (n) An application software that serves a single, specific function and exists within multifunctional applications.
+**Microservice application:** (n) An application software that serves a single, specific function and exists within multifunctional applications.

 **Newest:** (adj) The most recent content produced on or uploaded to the application.